Canvas Recording User Manual (SDK version requirement >= 3.3.0)¶

 - You know when the visual state is stable

-- You only need to capture a frame at key nodes
+- You only need to capture a frame at key moments

 - You want to keep costs as controllable as possible